Optimist (dinghy)

 The Optimist, also known as Opti, is a small, single-handed sailing dinghy intended for use by young people up to the age of 15.

-The Optimist is one of the two most popular sailing dinghies in the world, with over 150,000 boats officially registered with the class and many more built but never registered.
-It is sailed in over 120 countries and it is one of only two sailboats as an International Class by World Sailing exclusively for sailors under 16.

 Origin

 The Optimist was designed in 1947 by American Clarke Mills at the request of the Clearwater Florida Optimist service club following a proposal by Major Clifford McKay to offer low-cost sailing for young people.
 The Optimist Club ran a soap box derby, but wanted more than a single-day event.
 Thus they were looking for a low-cost equivalent for sailing.
 The ultimate design was a simple pram that could be built from two four-foot-by-eight-foot sheets of plywood, that was donated to the Optimists.

 The design was slightly modified and introduced to Europe by Axel Damgaard, and spread outwards across Europe from Scandinavia.
 The design was standardized in 1960 and became a strict one-design in 1995.

 The forerunner of the Optimist was the eight-foot Sabot.